-Questions are being raised around just how organisations will remobilise whilst following strict social distancing, health, safety, and employee wellbeing measures during COVID-19.
+With government advice continuing to change, it’s important that those in the workplace follow strict social distancing, health, safety, and employee wellbeing measures, in-line with the latest government guidance during COVID-19.
 This document is intended only as a guide and is not exhaustive.
 You should check all aspects of your return to workplace strategy with your own Health & Safety Advisors.

 Remember, Government guidance and directives should take precedence and should always be followed.
 Please note, government advice is changing frequently, and this guide will follow suit as and when new information is made publicly available.